 As a first example, we will consider a class of modified gravity models in which the Einstein action is modified by the quantity, $f(G)$, which is a function of the Gauss-Bonet invariant, $G$~\cite{Nojiri:2005jg}.
 The modified Einstein action in such models is given by

 where $g$ is the determinant of the metric tensor, and $R$ is the Ricci scalar.
 The quantity, $G$, is given by~\cite{Nojiri:2005jg}

 In FRW metric the Gauss-Bonnet invariant can be expressed as $G=24H^2(H^2+\dot{H})$.
 The new $f(G)$ term leads to a modification of gravity which takes the form of a new contribution to the energy density:

-Adopting the following form $f(G)=\alpha G^n$, where $n\neq 1$, one finds that this contribution to the energy density scales as follows:
+Adopting the following form $f(G)=\alpha G^n$, one finds that this contribution to the energy density scales as follows:

 Thus, if $n>1/2$, the exotic component of the energy density will be most significant at the highest temperatures and earliest times, making dark matter freeze out a powerful probe of this class of scenarios.
 Taking $n=1$ as an example, we find that the dark matter abundance can be used to place a constraint of $\alpha\lesssim 10^{67}$ if we require ${\rho_{f(G)}}/{\rho_{\rm SM}}<0.1$ at $T=10$~GeV.
 This number may look large, but for this choice of parameters, the exotic energy density is only $\Omega_{f(G)} \sim 10^{-54}$ in the current universe.